CatspawMods/Anomaly-Addon-Archive/Interaction Dot Marks/README.md

 * Config setting: `show_item_card`
 * Default: `true`

-If enabled, a small display will be shown beside a pickup item's primary interaction prompt, showing its weight and value and (optionally, with *Utjan's Item UI Improvements* addon) indicator dots for the condition of weapon/armor parts.
+If enabled, a small display will be shown beside a pickup item's primary interaction prompt, showing its weight and value and, optionally (with the respective addons installed), icons for favorites and junk, as well as indicator dots for the condition of weapon/armor parts.
+> [!TIP]
+> Disabling the item card will hide all of the elements it contains.
+The part condition dots and fave/junk icons have their own MCM options if you only want to selectively disable one or both of those elements.
 ## Show quantity for multi-use items
 * Config setting: `show_multi_uses`
 * Default: `true`